 - Kendler, K. S., Zachar, P., & Craver, C. (2011).
 What kinds of things are psychiatric disorders?
 Psychological Medicine.
 (PDF)

 - Cramer, A. O. J., Waldorp, L. J., van der Maas, H. L. J., & Borsboom, D. (2010).
 Comorbidity: a network perspective.
 The Behavioral and Brain Sciences.
 (PDF)

-- Jonas Haslbeck: Predictability in network models.
-Allows you to estimate how much R^2 of each node in the network is explained by its neighbors.
+- 2017 blog by Jonas Haslbeck on Predictability in network models; allows you to estimate how much R^2 of each node in the network is explained by its neighbors

-- Jonas Haslbeck: Mixed graphical models (MGM).
-In contrast to the Ising Model (binary data) and the Gaussian Graphical Model (Gaussian data), MGM can feature different types of variables in the same network.
-Tutorial 1: estimating MGMs (blog post).
-Tutorial 2: interactions between categorical variables blog post).
+- 2017 blogs by Jonas Haslbeck on Mixed graphical models (MGM).
+In contrast to the Ising Model (binary data) and the Gaussian Graphical Model (continuous data), MGM can feature different types of variables in the same network.
+Tutorial 1: estimating MGMs, tutorial 2: interactions between categorical variables

 Limitations and criticism of the network approach

-- Fried, E. I. & Cramer, A. O. J. (in print).
+- Fried, E. I. & Cramer, A. O. J. (2017).
 Moving forward: challenges and directions for psychopathological network theory and methodology.
 Perspectives on Psychological Science.
 (Preprint)

 - Guloksuz, S., Pries, L.-K., & Van Os, J. (in print).
 Application of network methods for understanding mental disorders: pitfalls and promise.
 Psychological Medicine, 1–10.
 10.1017/S0033291717001350.
 (PDF)

 - Bulteel, K., Tuerlinckx, F., Brose, A., Ceulemans, E. (2016).
 Using raw VAR regression coefficients to build networks can be misleading.
 Multivariate Behavioral Research, 51, 330-344.
 (URL)